What is cytology?

 Swabs - A swab (usually cotton-tipped) is used to collect discharge from moist surfaces like the mouth, eye, ear, nostril, prepuce, and vagina.
 The swab is wiped firmly across the affected area and then rolled against a glass slide so the cells adhere to the slide.
 The resulting smear often reveals inflammatory cells, infectious organisms, and small numbers of tissue cells from the surface that can be examined for signs of abnormality.

 Flushes - This specialized technique is used to collect cells from surfaces within the body, such as the nasal cavity, trachea (windpipe), lungs, or prostate gland.
 The pet is usually placed under sedation or anesthesia, and a thin, flexible, and sterile catheter is passed into the area being investigated.
 A small amount of sterile fluid is flushed forcefully into the area and then promptly suctioned or aspirated back out.
 The recovered fluid contains a small number of cells that can be examined.
 A flush or lavage is often helpful to identify inflammation, infection, and cancer.

 Are cytology samples collected from surfaces always diagnostic?

 The examination of surface cells is often helpful, and in some circumstances can provide a definitive diagnosis.
 However, in many cases, the surface cells do not tell the whole story, and additional samples must be collected from the tissues below the surface.
-This usually requires a technique called fine needle aspiration (or fine needle biopsy), which involves the use of a fine gauge needle attached to a syringe to aspirate (or remove) cells from below the surface.
+This usually requires a technique called fine needle aspiration, which involves the use of a fine gauge needle attached to a syringe to aspirate (or remove) cells from below the surface.
 See handout "Fine Needle Aspiration (FNA)" for further information.